antyakushev/tabdown/README.md

 >
 >	0 current

-#Usage:
+##Usage:
 >t //Prints a formatted list of todo entries
 >
 >t now //Prints the current task.

-#Todo:
+##Installation
+- Copy t to some folder in your $PATH (eg. $HOME/bin)
+- Copy s, the example todolist, to your $HOME directory

+##Todo:
 - Make installation process easier
 - Make it completely one todo list
 - Colorize README

-#Installation
-- Copy t to some folder in your $PATH (eg. $HOME/bin)
-- Copy s, the example todolist, to your $HOME directory